ON THIS PAGE: You will learn about the different treatments doctors use for people with CUP. Use the menu to see other pages.

 Did the pathologist identify a primary tumor or a specific tumor type, such as lymphoma or germ cell tumor?
 If so, treatment should follow guidelines for the specific tumor type.

 If no primary site was found, does this CUP fit into any of the subgroups for which specific treatment is recommended?
-Subgroups are listed below.
+(See Subtypes.)

-If no primary site was found and this CUP does not fit into any of the specific subgroups, will disease-directed treatment be helpful?
+If no primary site was found and this CUP does not fit into any of the specific subgroups, can the site of cancer origin be predicted by molecular testing of the cancer biopsy sample?
 If so, should treatment be based on the tumor type predicted by the molecular cancer classifier assay, or should it be treated with an empiric (general) chemotherapy program (see below)?
-The chance that chemotherapy will be effective depends on the location of the tumor, the number of metastases involved, and the person's overall health.

-The common types of cancer treatment are described below.
-This section is followed by an outline of treatment for each of the recognized CUP subgroups.
-Finally, treatment options are outlined for CUP patients whose clinical features do not fit into any of the recognized subgroups.
+The common types of cancer treatments for CUP are described below.
+This section is followed by an outline of treatment for each of the recognized CUP subgroups, listed below.
+Finally, treatment options are outlined for patients whose clinical features do not fit into any of the recognized subgroups.

 Because CUP has usually spread to at least 1 place when diagnosed, this type of tumor can rarely be removed by surgery or treated with localized radiation therapy.
 Therefore, chemotherapy is the most common treatment for CUP.
 Chemotherapy may be able to completely get rid of some tumors.

 Treatment options and recommendations depend on several factors, including the type and stage of cancer, possible side effects, and the patient’s preferences and overall health.
 Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
-Talk with your doctor about the goals of each treatment what you can expect while receiving the treatment.
-These types of talks are called “shared decision making.”
-Shared decision making is when you and your doctors work together to choose treatments that fit the goals of your care.
-Shared decision making is particularly important for CUP because there are different treatment options.
+Talk with your doctor about the goals of each treatment and what you can expect while receiving the treatment.
+These types of talks are called “shared decision-making.”
+Shared decision-making is when you and your doctors work together to choose treatments that fit the goals of your care.
+Shared decision-making is particularly important for CUP because there are different treatment options.
 Learn more about making treatment decisions.

-For many patients, a diagnosis of CUP can be very stressful and, at times, difficult to bear.
-Patients and their families are encouraged to talk about the way they are feeling with doctors, nurses, social workers, or other members of the health care team.
-It may also be helpful to talk with other patients, including through a support group.
+For many patients, a diagnosis of CUP can be very stressful and difficult.
+You and your family are encouraged to talk about how you feel with doctors, nurses, social workers, or other members of the health care team.
+It may also be helpful to talk with other patients, such as through a support group or other peer support program.

 Chemotherapy is the use of drugs to destroy cancer cells, usually by keeping the cancer cells from growing, dividing, and making more cells.

 A chemotherapy regimen, or schedule, usually consists of a specific number of cycles given over a set period of time.
 A patient may receive 1 drug at a time or a combination of different drugs given at the same time.
+The chance that chemotherapy will be effective depends on the cancer type and location, the number of metastases involved, and the person's overall health.
 The medications used to treat cancer are continually being studied.

-The side effects of chemotherapy depend on the individual and the dose used, but they can include fatigue, risk of infection, nausea and vomiting, hair loss, loss of appetite, and diarrhea.
+The side effects of chemotherapy depend on the individual as well as the drugs and doses used, but they can include fatigue, risk of infection, nausea and vomiting, hair loss, loss of appetite, and diarrhea.
 These side effects usually go away after treatment has finished.

 Learn more about the basics of chemotherapy.